Code-Institute-Submissions/MS2-Covid-Tracker-1/README.md

 The summary of the tests can be accessed [here](https://github.com/gideongannaban/MS2-Covid-Tracker/blob/master/Readme%20files/testtable.pdf).

-### Browser Responsiveness Testing
+### Browser Compatibility Testing

 Browser testing was done using below browsers to ensure website can be viewed for all users.
-The website is responsive on all browsers except for the IE, the entire sites' margin and spacing was all over the place.
+The website is responsive on all browsers except for the IE, the entire sites' margin and spacing was all over the place since IE didn't support the Bootstrap grid.

   * Chrome
   * Firefox